PADDLE GEORGIA 2021

 SPRING ON THE SATILLA

-On this page find everything you need to know to participate in Spring on the Satilla
+Everything you need to know to register and participate in Spring on the Satilla April 9-11

 If you have not already signed an online American Canoe Association liability waiver, it’s time to do it!
-It take just minutes and saves time during registration on Sept.
-4 at Satilla Lodge.
-Click on the link, sign the form and then respond to an e-mail you will receive to complete the liability waiver form process.
+It take just minutes and saves time during registration on April 9-10 at Satilla Lodge.
+Click on the link below, sign the form and then respond to an e-mail you will receive to complete the liability waiver form process.

 If you have difficulty completing your online waiver, contact Joe Cook at firstname.lastname@example.org